Linking a dataset of real historical persons¶

 Your model is not yet fully trained.
 Missing estimates for:

-- first_name (no m values are trained).
+- first_name (some u values are not trained, no m values are trained).

-- surname (no m values are trained).
+- surname (some u values are not trained, no m values are trained).

 - dob (no m values are trained).